 The model, as demonstrated by the Lord Jesus and emphasised by scripture, is that of servant leadership.

-Kirkliston Community Church has a staff of four overseeing the day-to-day life of the church in conjunction with the Ministry Team Leaders
+Kirkliston Community Church has a staff of five overseeing the day-to-day life of the church in conjunction with the Ministry Team Leaders

 Clive Parnell – Teaching & Development Pastor